jasp-stats/jasp-desktop/Resources/Help/analyses/anovarepeatedmeasuresbayesian.md

 - Posterior Samples: It is possible to set the he number of Markov Chain Monte Carlo samples, used to calculate the posterior and error %.
     - Auto: If this option is selected, 10000 samples will be used.
 This option is selected by default.
     - Manual: If this option is selected, the number of samples can be specified manually.
 When selecting this option a sample size of 1000 is used by default.
+- Repeatability:
+  - Set seed: Gives the option to set a seed for your analysis.
+Setting a seed will exclude random processes influencing an analysis.

 ### Output
 ---